 What is the real answer to your real problems?

-When weight loss becomes more important than our faith, we’re sunk because we keep focusing on the wrong problem.
+When weight loss becomes an idol and more important than our faith, we’re sunk because we keep focusing on the wrong problem.
 It’s not the weight that weighs us down…

 So, don’t say a prayer for weight loss.